ivan-yosifov88/esp_presentation_demo/README.md

 ### Uploading Firmware to ESP8266

-1. The `ino` code for the project can be found here: [https://github.com/ivan-yosifov88/esp_presentation_demo/blob/main/esp_presentation_demo_device/esp_presentation_demo.ino link](#).
+1. The `ino` code for the project can be found here: [ino.code](https://github.com/ivan-yosifov88/esp_presentation_demo/blob/main/esp_presentation_demo_device/esp_presentation_demo.ino)..
 Follow the steps in the Arduino IDE guide above to upload the firmware to your ESP8266 module.
 *You have to adjust only the public server address and the ssid and pass to the Wi-Fi network*
 ## Cloud Setup